Connect with us

 I’m often told that marriage “looks good” on me.
 I’m always basking in the glow of my beloved B. (he/they), and I know that those who knew me during my sulking and moody adolescence breathed a sigh of relief when they came into my life.
 Our ten years together have brought me so much joy that I’m certain everyone is right.

 But I wouldn’t be me, and I wouldn’t relate to Anna so much if I didn’t give it to you straight: marriage is fucking hard.
-And as many times as B. tells me I’m “easy to love,” at times I feel as erratic and repellent as Anna.
+And as many times as B. tells me I’m “easy to love,” at times I feel as erratic and repellent as Anna in Possession.

 Mark and Anna are at war with themselves and each other, and the Berlin Wall as a backdrop reminds us that at times marriage can feel like a Cold War.
 Marriage forces you to be vulnerable in ways you never knew were possible.
 (I can’t even imagine what fresh hell children will bring!)
 Being with someone long-term requires enmeshment that sometimes feels suffocating, and I often have to stop myself from pushing B. away.